Please enter your current email address to receive instructions on resetting your password.

-Gadsby's Tavern Museum consists of the 1785 tavern and the 1792 City Hotel.
-George Washington enjoyed the hospitality provided by tavernkeepers and twice attended the annual Birthnight Ball held in his honor, which continues today.
+Gadsby's Tavern Museum consists of the 1785 tavern and the 1792 lodging quarters.
+George Washington enjoyed the hospitality provided by tavernkeepers and twice attended the annual Birthnight Banquet & Ball held in his honor, which still continues today.

 George Washington's River Farm was one of George Washington's original properties located between Old Town Alexandria and Mt.
 Vernon.
 It serves as headquarters of the American Horticultural Society and features 25 acres of beautiful gardens and an 18th-century gentlemen's house.

-Stabler-Leadbeater Apothecary features more than 8,000 objects - mortars and pestles, drug mills, medical glassware, pill rollers and furnishings - from the late 1700s.
-George Washington was a patron of the shop.
+Stabler-Leadbeater Apothecary Museum features more than 8,000 objects - mortars and pestles, drug mills, medical glassware, pill rollers and furnishings - from the late 1700s.
+George and Martha Washington were patrons of the shop.

 Alexandria - George Washington gave 2,000 acres of his Mount Vernon estate in 1799 to Eleanor "Nelly" Custis, his wife's granddaughter, and his nephew, Major Lawrence Lewis, as a wedding gift.
 They built Woodlawn on the property, which was designed by Dr. William Thornton, the first architect of the U.S. Capitol.